ChristianTremblay/BAC0/doc/source/connect.rst

 When creating the connection to the network, BAC0 needs to know the ip network of the interface on which it will work.
 It also needs to know the subnet mask (as BACnet operations often use broadcast messages).If you don't provide one, BAC0 will try to detect the interface for you.

 .. note::
     If you use ios, you will need to provide a ip manually.
 The script is unable to detect the subnet mask yet.
+You will also have to modify bacpypes and allow 'ios' so it can be installed on pythonista.

 By default, if Bokeh, Pandas and Flask are installed, using the connect script will launch the complete version.
 But you can also use the lite version if you want something simple.